 This resource was created for women who have just discovered that their partner has been diagnosed with prostate cancer.
 We hope it will help you.
-If you have any questions or suggestions for additional information, please contact us at

 WHAT DO YOU DO?